De Havilland Mosquito: Operational history

-In what were, initially, diversionary "nuisance raids," Mosquito bombers dropped 4,000 lb Blockbuster bombs or "Cookies."
-Particularly after the introduction of H2S (radar) in some Mosquitoes, these raids carrying larger bombs succeeded to the extent that they provided a significant additional form of attack to the large formations of "heavies."
+Particularly after the introduction of H2S (radar) in some Mosquitoes, raids carrying large bombs succeeded to the extent that they provided a significant additional form of attack to the large formations of "heavies."
 Latterly in the war, there were a significant number of all-Mosquito raids on big German cities involving up to 100 or more aircraft.
 On the night of 20/21 February 1945, for example, Mosquitoes of No. 8 Group mounted the first of 36 consecutive night raids on Berlin.

 From 1943, Mosquitoes with RAF Coastal Command attacked Kriegsmarine U-boats and intercepted transport ship concentrations.
 After Operation Overlord, the U-boat threat in the Western Approaches decreased fairly quickly, but correspondingly the Norwegian and Danish waters posed greater dangers.
 Hence the RAF Coastal Command Mosquitoes were moved to Scotland to counter this threat.
 The Strike Wing at Banff stood up in September 1944 and comprised Mosquito aircraft of No's 143, 144, 235 and 248 Squadrons Royal Air Force and No.333 Squadron Royal Norwegian Air Force.
 Despite an initially high loss rate, the Mosquito bomber variants ended the war with the lowest losses of any aircraft in RAF Bomber Command service.

 The Mosquito also proved a very capable night fighter.
 Some of the most successful RAF pilots flew these variants.
 For example, Wing Commander Branse Burbridge claimed 21 kills.

-Mosquitoes of No. 100 Group RAF acted as night intruders operating at high level in support of the Bomber Command "heavies", to counter the enemy tactic of merging into the bomber stream, which, towards the end of 1943, was causing serious allied losses.
+Mosquitoes of No. 100 Group RAF acted as night intruders operating at high level in support of the Bomber Command "heavies", to counter the enemy tactic of merging into the bomber stream, which, towards the end of 1943, was causing serious Allied losses.
 These RCM (radio countermeasures) aircraft were fitted with a device called "Serrate" to allow them to track down German night fighters from their Lichtenstein B/C (low-UHF-band) and Lichtenstein SN-2 (lower end of the VHF FM broadcast band) radar emissions, as well as a device named "Perfectos" that tracked German IFF signals.
 These methods were responsible for the destruction of 257 German aircraft from December 1943 to April 1945.
 Mosquito fighters from all units accounted for 487 German aircraft during the war, the vast majority of which were night fighters.

+Night fighter Mosquitos were often tasked with attacking German planes landing at airfields.
+In 1943, the Germans became acquainted with Moskitoschreck, "Mosquito terror," the constant fear of an unexpected Mosquito attack during a nighttime landing.

 One Mosquito is listed as belonging to German secret operations unit Kampfgeschwader 200, which tested, evaluated and sometimes clandestinely operated captured enemy aircraft during the war.
 The aircraft was listed on the order of battle of Versuchsverband OKL's, 2 Staffel, Stab Gruppe on 10 November and 31 December 1944.
 However, on both lists, the Mosquito is listed as unserviceable.